-Have you been diagnosed with reflex sympathetic dystrophy following a North Carolina motor vehicle crash?
+Have you been diagnosed with reflex sympathetic dystrophy following a North Carolina auto accident?

 Reflex sympathetic dystrophy (RSD) is a disorder of the nervous system that features intense, often unremitting pain.
 One advocacy group says it represents “the most painful form of chronic pain that exists today by the McGill Pain Index.”